openhab/org.openhab.binding.zwave/doc/ring/dwss_0_0.md

 ### Parameter 1: Wait time

 Time between sending unsolicited battery reports
-255 to 4200 seconds **in 255 second increments** that the sensor should wait between sending unsolicited battery reports.
-The default configuration value for parameter 1 is defaulted to 4200 seconds on exclusion.
+<p&gt255 to 4200 seconds <strong&gtin 255 second increments</strong&gt that the sensor should wait between sending unsolicited battery reports.  <br /&gtThe default configuration value for parameter 1 is defaulted to 4200 seconds on exclusion.</p&gt
 Values in the range 255 to 4200 may be set.

 The manufacturer defined default value is ```4200```.